Is Cardinal Newman's idea of conscience 'precisely modernist'?

 ‘Since then infallibility alone could block the exercise of conscience, and the Pope is not infallible in that subject-matter in which conscience is of supreme authority, no deadlock, such as is implied in the objection which I am answering, can take place between conscience and the Pope.’[14]

-(Let’s note that in this section, Newman both explicitly notes that the exercise of infallibility could indeed ‘block the exercise of conscience’, and shows that he has the same conception of the subject-matter of conscience as Bishop Sanborn, namely, acts here and now, rather than doctrine.)
+(Let’s note that in this section, Newman both explicitly notes that the exercise of infallibility could indeed ‘block the exercise of conscience’, and shows that he has the same conception of the subject-matter of conscience as the bishop, namely, acts here and now, rather than doctrine.)

 ‘You would be obliged to burn down Portsmouth’ represents the sorts of argument Newman is addressing – and he is correct that both Catholic teaching and sound philosophy hold that conscience may prevent a man from obeying such commands.

 But we all know this already.
 We know that the pope’s non-universal commands (as opposed to actual universal ecclesiastical laws and decisions) are not infallibly protected from running counter to conscience in all cases, or even being evil in themselves.
-This same point is made with admirable clarity by Fr Damien Dutertre, a priest of Bishop Sanborn’s Roman Catholic Institute, in a paper from November 2022:
+This same point is made with admirable clarity by a priest of the bishop’s own organisation, in a paper from November 2022:

 ‘The particular commands, and the personal actions of the pope, are not the object of the special assistance promised by Christ to His Church through the divine institution of the papacy.
 They may sometimes be legitimately resisted and denounced.